constituentvoice/Velociwrapper/README.rst

 **more_like_this** *()*

 Performs a search to get documents that are "like" the current document.
-Returns a list.
+Returns a VWCollectionGen.

 ----

 Collections
 ------------

-Collections are used to search and return lists of models.
+Collections are used to search and return collections of models.
 Searches can be chained together to create complex queries of Elasticsearch
 (much like SQLAlchemy).
 Currently collections are of one document type only.
 This may change in a future release.

 Example: